-In addition, in October 2020, the Department of Health and Human Services ("HHS") and the FDA published a final rule allowing states and other entities to develop a Section 804 Importation Program ("SIP"), to import certain prescription drugs from Canada into the U.S. At least six states (Vermont, Colorado, Florida, Maine, New Mexico, and New Hampshire) have passed laws allowing for the importation of drugs from Canada with the intent of developing SIPs for review and approval by the FDA.
+In addition, in October 2020, the U.S. Department of Health and Human Services ("HHS") and the FDA published a final rule allowing states and other entities to develop a Section 804 Importation Program, ("SIP"), to import certain prescription drugs from Canada into the U.S. At least six That regulation was challenged in a lawsuit by the Pharmaceutical Research and Manufacturers of America ("PhRMA") but the case was dismissed by a federal district court in February 2023 after the court found that PhRMA did not have standing to sue HHS.
+Nine states (Vermont, Colorado, (Colorado, Florida, Maine, New Hampshire, New Mexico, North Dakota, Texas, Vermont and New Hampshire) Wisconsin) have passed laws allowing for the importation of drugs from Canada with Canada.
+Certain of these states have submitted Section 804 Importation Program proposals and are awaiting FDA approval.
+On January 5, 2023, the intent of developing SIPs FDA approved Florida's plan for review and approval by the FDA.
+Canadian drug importation.

 Further, on November 20, 2020, HHS finalized a regulation removing safe harbor protection for price reductions from pharmaceutical manufacturers to plan sponsors under Part D, either directly or through pharmacy benefit managers, unless the price reduction is required by law.
 The rule also creates a new safe harbor for price reductions reflected at the point-of-sale, as well as a safe harbor for certain fixed fee arrangements between pharmacy benefit managers and manufacturers.

 Pursuant to court order, the removal and addition of the aforementioned safe harbors were delayed and recent legislation imposed a moratorium on implementation of the rule until January 1, 2026.
 The Inflation Reduction Act of 2022 ("IRA") further delayed implementation of this rule to January 1, 2032.